-Every day NJ Transit runs late, and every day New Jersey commuters and New York City employers absorb the cost.
+Every day New Jersey Transit runs late, and every day New Jersey commuters and New York City employers absorb the cost.
 Here’s how much.

 $—